Jhut89/Mailchimp-API-3.0-PHP/README.md

 ###PATCH/PUT

 This library handles PUT and PATCH request similar to that of POST requests.
-Meaning that `PUT()` & `PATCH()` both accept an array of key-value pairs that reqpresent the data you wish altered in MailChimp.
+Meaning that `PUT()` & `PATCH()` both accept an array of key-value pairs that represent the data you wish altered/provided to MailChimp.
 As an example if I was patching the subscriber that we subscribed above, to have a new first name, that would look like this.

 ```php
 $mailchimp->lists('1a2b3c4d')->members('a1167f5be2df7113beb69c95ebcdb2fd')->PATCH( [ "merge_fields" => ["FNAME" => "Jane"] ] );